graywolf336/CaptureThePoints/README.md

 #### Started but not done ####
 * PJoinCommand (gotta fix the moveToLobby)
+* Clean up the Team bean and move the utilities to it's own util class.

 #### Done ####
 * Add a method to get the arenas